-“We don’t want students to go to communities with the idea that they are there to help others, that communities have problems that experts (teachers and university students) come to fix, much less that they think they are better than community members because they are more educated or have more scientific skills […] Social change is closely aligned with a social justice agenda that aims to work for a society in which individuals and groups have access to equal treatment and a fair share of opportunities and benefits”.
+“We don’t want students to go to communities with the idea that they are there to help others, that communities have problems that experts (professors and university students) come to fix, much less that they think they are better than community members because they are more educated or have more scientific skills […] Social change is closely aligned with a social justice agenda that aims to work for a society in which individuals and groups have access to equal treatment and a fair share of opportunities and benefits”.
 (Osman and Petersen, 2013: 8-9)

-Service-learning (SL) has spread throughout the world especially in the last 50 years, generating a substantive contribution to the revision of teaching methods in formal education systems.
+Service-learning (SL) has spread throughout the world especially in the last 50 years, generating a substantial contribution to the revision of teaching methods in formal education systems.
 It can be defined as a teaching methodology –and also a philosophy- that seeks to promote student learning through the design of solidarity activities that seek to respond to the genuine needs of communities.
 SL develops its educational potential by connecting social demands with academic learning, promoting the development of transversal skills such as problem solving, critical thinking, teamwork, communication and social commitment.

 The projects and pedagogical proposals focused on SL present these three programmatic characteristics simultaneously: